tatianegercina/FinTech/01-Lesson-Plans/00-Intro-to-Finance/3/Activities/03-Stu_Portfolio_Comparisons/README.md

 # Portfolio Comparisons

-Now that we have discussed some of the core concepts in investing, let's take a moment to look back at some of the themes we've covered so far with regards to making comparisons across potential investments
+Now that we have discussed some of the core concepts in investing, let's take a moment to look back at some of the themes we've covered so far with regards to making comparisons across potential investments.

 ## Instructions